Pesticides are chemicals designed to protect crops from pests and diseases, but many have unintended effects on human health.

 Mechanisms by Which Pesticides Act as Endocrine Disruptors

-A study published in Toxicological Sciences (2015) demonstrated that even low-dose exposure to these pesticides could lead to metabolic disturbances associated with obesity.
+Low-Dose Effects: A study published in Toxicological Sciences in 2015 demonstrated that even low-dose exposure to endocrine-disrupting pesticides can cause metabolic disturbances, including obesity and insulin resistance.

 Methods to Identify Endocrine-Disrupting Pesticides